-A flavor-packed and healthy pasta recipe with whole grain spaghetti, a rainbow of roasted vegetables, and creamy Italian sheep’s milk cheese.
+A flavor-packed and healthy pasta recipe with whole grain spaghetti, a rainbow of roasted vegetables, and creamy ricotta salata cheese.

 Think of this recipe as your healthy pasta special of the day — it features whole grain spaghetti, lots of colorful roasted vegetables and crumbled ricotta salata, which is a mild, creamy and slightly salty Italian sheep’s milk cheese.

-There’s a rainbow of vegetables in here: bell peppers in three different colors, sweet-hot pickled peppers, red grape tomatoes and bright green zucchini.
+Starting with sweet bell peppers in three different colors, along with sweet-hot pickled peppers, red grape tomatoes and green zucchini squash.

 - 1 each – red, yellow and orange bell pepper